 Have you ever wondered why toes cramp a lot more than do fingers?
 What happens to toes, that doesn’t happen to fingers?
 They’re confined to shoes!

 A most common cause of a toe cramp is tight shoes, especially high heels, where the tips of the feet are crammed.

-Even though a toe cramp may occur at 3 am while you’re shifting in bed, this can still be caused by the shoes you wore for hours the preceding day.
+Even though a toe cramp may occur at 3:00 am while you’re shifting in bed, this can still be caused by the shoes you had worn for hours the preceding day.
 Most common causes of a toe cramp:

 It’s no surprise that the cramping toe in the middle of the night is caused by that pounding hike you did the day before.

 Dancing, as well, can cause a cramped-up toe, particularly ballet.
 Don’t rule out yoga as a cause of cramping toes.

 “In yoga, one may be holding a position for a considerable period of time, leading to muscle or tendon fatigue which then causes pain or soreness or cramping,” says Bruce Pinker, DPM, who specializes in sports medicine and surgery of the foot and ankle.